Australian Wildlife Week

 Australian Wildlife Week 2022

-The Society has established many projects over time help to safeguard Australia’s wildlife.
-The President of the Australian Wildlife Society, Dr Julie Old, said "the Society established Australian Wildlife Week in 2019.
-We hope to raise awareness of wildlife conservation issues across Australia and inspire all Australians to explore and develop a deeper understanding of these issues, gain the necessary skills to make informed decisions, and implement wildlife conservation action where possible.”
+The Society has established many projects over time to help safeguard Australia’s wildlife.
+The President of the Australian Wildlife Society, Dr Julie Old, said “We hope to raise awareness of wildlife conservation issues across Australia and inspire all Australians to explore and develop a deeper understanding of these issues, gain the necessary skills to make informed decisions, and implement wildlife conservation action where possible.”